 West Loop/Fulton Market

-Argyle Street, which runs through the ethnic neighborhood of Uptown, is home to one of Chicago’s most destination-worthy dining strips of Vietnamese restaurants.
-Anchored by Tank Noodle, which serves perhaps Chicago's most popular pho and other delicacies, the neighborhood also includes your pick of Vietnamese cuisine and longtime Peking duck destination Sun Wah Bar-B-Que.
+Argyle Street, which runs through the neighborhood of Uptown, is home to one of Chicago’s most destination-worthy dining strips of Vietnamese restaurants.
+Pho shops like Pho Viet and Hai Yen are impressive.
+But also don’t forget Immm Rice & Beyond for a hawker Thai experience, and James Beard winning Peking duck destination Sun Wah Bar-B-Que.

 Chicago Glossary of Terms

 An Italian-American classic from the South Side of Chicago, the breaded steak sandwich is not for the feint for heart.
 This sloppy concoction involves deep-fried and battered pieces of meat, melted cheese, and marinara on a French roll.
 Gio’s, Ricobene’s, and Punk’s Pizza are among the establishments that sell this delicacy.

 Chicago-Style Hot Dog